-Yesterday, Sophia and I were out shopping when she told me that the shoes she was wearing hurt her feet.
+Yesterday, my youngest and I were out shopping when she told me that the shoes she was wearing hurt her feet.

 “Are they too small?”
 I asked.

 “No. They just pinch my toes.
 But I can handle it.
 I’m a big girl!”

 And then it hit me—I am not a mom of littles anymore.
 And as far as blogging goes, I don’t think I can call myself a “Mommy Blogger” at this point.
 I know I’m not much of a blogger at all these days, but it feels like my kids are getting too old for the whole mom blog genre.
 I mean, they aren’t all that old, but I guess I just think of a mommy blogger as being one with littles who are still in diapers and not yet in school.

 My oldest, now in middle school, is wary that anything she says or does will be put on the blog, and she tells me what I can and cannot post about her, and the list of okay stuff is shrinking daily.
 My middle daughter just turned 9, and while she probably doesn’t care whether or not I write about her, she’s just past all the toddler and preschool cuteness.
 And then there’s the youngest.
 My baby whose birth and life has been entirely documented on this blog.
 And now she’s just about to graduate from Kindergarten, and is a self-proclaimed big girl who can handle shoes that pinch her toes (which really are too small, because she won’t stop growing)!